STeveVInay/Dorks/README.md

 # Dorks
 This tool automates Google Dorks generation for a user-specified domain in Python and Go.
 It replaces "{domain}" in dorks from a file (Python) or list (Go), displays results, and saves them to "<domain>_dorks.txt".
 Ideal for security researchers to ethically find exposed data.
 Python uses threads; Go uses goroutines.
-(298 characters)

 # Google Dorks Automation Tool
 This tool generates Google Dorks for a user-specified domain, reading from `dorks.txt` and saving to `<domain>_dorks.txt`.
 Available in Python and Go.